mingitwake/supreme-octo-palm-tree/Readme.md

  - [https://www.geeksforgeeks.org/how-to-install-php-in-windows-10/]
  - [https://getcomposer.org/download/]

-extensions fileinfo, gettext, mysqli, pdo_mysql, zip, openssl are required uncomment the according lines in php.ini and check the .dll files in /ext if required uncomment ';extension_dir = "ext"' in php.ini if required if php.ini is not found, rename php.ini-development to php.ini
+extensions fileinfo, gettext, mysqli, pdo_mysql, zip, openssl are required<br>
+uncomment the according lines in php.ini and check the .dll files in /ext if required<br>
+uncomment ';extension_dir = "ext"' in php.ini if required<br>
+if php.ini is not found, rename php.ini-development to php.ini<br>

 #### Create virtual environment